Ultimate Charleston Real Estate Investing Guide for 2026

 Mortgage Note Investing

-Mortgage note investors buy debt from lenders when they can buy the loan for less than the outstanding debt amount.
-The debtor makes remaining mortgage payments to the note investor who is now their new mortgage lender.
+Mortgage note investors buy debt from lenders when they can get the loan for a lower price than the outstanding debt amount.
+This way, the purchaser becomes the mortgage lender to the original lender's borrower.

 Foreclosure Rates